isc-projects/kea/doc/sphinx/kea-messages.rst

     Failed to select any subnet for the DHCPv4o6 packet

 Logged at debug log level 40.
-A debug message issued when the server was unable to select any subnet for the DHCPv4o6 packet.
+This debug message is issued when the server was unable to select any subnet for the DHCPv4o6 packet.

 DHCPSRV_SUBNET4_SELECT_BY_ADDRESS_NO_MATCH